 BUT WE CAN'T CERTIFY

 Because of our in-house test lab, we have the ability to run potential fabrics and materials through rigorous tests (the same ones used in the CE certification process) that we could end up using in our garments: an advantage that other clothing manufacturers don’t necessarily have.
 That said, we don’t self-certify for PPE regulation.
-We investigate, we test, we see how certain fabrics perform, and based on this data, we compile a fabrics and constructions library.
-The ones that pass and exceed - based on CE criteria, as well as our own REV’IT! standard - as mentioned, can end up in your next favorite jacket or trousers.
+We investigate, we test, we see how certain fabrics perform and, based on this data, we compile a fabrics and constructions library.
+The fabrics that pass and exceed (based on CE criteria, as well as our own REV’IT! standard), can end up in your next favourite jacket or trousers.

 BY THEIR LABELS